dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 5. In the search field, enter the name of a User to add **Select** to add them to the group.

-6. Repeat steps 4-6 for the other 2 groups.
+6. Repeat steps 4-6 for the other two groups.

-At this point you have 3 new Azure AD groups with members assigned.
+At this point you have three new Azure AD groups with members assigned.
 Make a note of the group names and accounts you added for use later in this guide.
 These groups will be used to assign access to WVD application groups.

 ## Exercise 3: Create an Azure Files Share for FSLogix